Kristina01111000/Drws_site/README.md

 - check on the tips of the day he was editing -> sent him an email
 - link him the new to do list, on the sheet
-- constnat contact needs an upgrade to do the email series
+- constnat contact needs an upgrade to do the email series -> its 45 a monht, i think thats too much, don't like how they hid it way at the bottom of the page